FlexMeasures/flexmeasures/documentation/host/deployment.rst

 WSGI configuration
 ------------------

 On your own computer, ``flexmeasures run`` is a nice way to start FlexMeasures.
-On a production web server, you want it done the WSGI way.
+On a production web server, you want it done the :abbr:`WSGI (Web Server Gateway Interface)` way.

 Here, you'd want to hand FlexMeasures' ``app`` object to a WSGI process, as your platform of choice describes.
 Often, that requires a WSGI script.
 Below is a minimal example.